 - Minimal fertilizers are used, and those used are organic.

-- In icy conditions, the College uses more sand, a natural control system, than chemicals to reduce slippery areas.
+- In icy conditions, the University uses more sand, a natural control system, than chemicals to reduce slippery areas.

 - We've re-instated an improved campus recycling program.